the-events-calendar/the-events-calendar/readme.txt

 * Version - The Events Calendar 6.7.0 is only compatible with Events Calendar Pro 7.1.0 and higher
 * Version - The Events Calendar 6.7.0 is only compatible with Events Filterbar 5.5.7 and higher
-* Version - The Events Calendar 6.7.0 is only compatible with Events Calendar Pro 5.0.4 and higher
+* Version - The Events Calendar 6.7.0 is only compatible with Events Community 5.0.4 and higher
 * Feature - New settings layout and styles.
 [TEC-5124]
 * Fix - Correct translation domains in a few templates.
 [TBD]
 * Tweak - Added filters: `tec_settings_gmaps_js_api_start`, `tec_events_settings_display_calendar_display_section`, `tec_general_settings_viewing_section`, `tec_events_aggregator_show_all_settings`, `tec_events_settings_tab_imports_fields`